black-ghost-off/ESP32-BLE-Controller/TroubleshootingGuide.md

 Cause: Many host operating systems cache Bluetooth device characteristics (e.g., device name, button configurations, and HID descriptors) for faster reconnections.
 When the ESP32 configuration changes, the cached data may no longer match the updated settings, leading to inconsistencies.

 Solution:
-- If you modify the BLE Gamepad configuration, such as device name, device features, button count, axes count or button assignments, you must remove the previously paired connection from the host device (PC, mobile, or console).
+- If you modify the BLE Controller configuration, such as device name, device features, button count, axes count or button assignments, you must remove the previously paired connection from the host device (PC, mobile, or console).
 - Go to the host's Bluetooth settings, locate the ESP32 device, and select "Remove," "Delete," "Unpair," or "Forget."
 - Restart both the ESP32 and the host device, then re-pair them to ensure the updated configuration is applied.
 - Ensure you're actually using a custom configuration with ``BleController.begin(&BleControllerConfig);`` as shown in the CharacteristicsConfiguration.ino example